 - 10.1 All fair value estimates are determined using industry-accepted valuation methods under the International Financial Reporting Standards and are reported by hierarchy level for all classes of assets in CPP Investments' Annual Report via the Consolidated Financial Statements.
-The fair values reflected in the Consolidated Financial Statements are periodically subject to external review and audit. - 10.2 Fair values of investments in public stocks, bonds and other securities that are traded in active markets are determined using quoted prices from stock exchanges and other market data providers.
+The fair values reflected in the Consolidated Financial Statements are subject to external review and audit quarterly and annually, respectively. - 10.2 Fair values of investments in public stocks, bonds and other securities that are traded in active markets are determined using quoted prices from stock exchanges and other market data providers.
 Where publicly quoted prices are not available, fair value estimates are generated by internal models and compared with fair value estimates reported by external managers or brokers.
-Such assets might include derivatives, structured instruments or long-dated transactions. - 10.3 Fair values of all non-traded private assets are reviewed and updated at least quarterly. - 10.4 Fair values of private assets, including investments in private equity, real estate, infrastructure, and other similar asset classes, are determined using recent market transactions for identical or similar instruments or through valuation techniques that maximize the use of observable inputs such as interest rate yield curves.
-Valuation techniques include earnings multiples, the current fair value of another public investment that is substantially the same, discounted cash flow analysis, pricing models and other industry-accepted valuation methods.
-Fair values are determined internally and reviewed by experienced and certified finance professionals, independent of the applicable investment departments, and are informed by independent valuations provided by external appraisers, business valuators, or valuation specialists. - 10.5 In instances where fair values are obtained directly from external investment managers, we regularly review the quality of our partners' valuation practices.
+Such assets might include derivatives, structured instruments or long-dated transactions. - 10.3 Fair values of all non-traded private assets are reviewed and updated at least quarterly. - 10.4 Fair values of private assets, including investments in private equity, real estate, infrastructure, and other similar asset classes, are determined using recent market transactions for identical or similar instruments or through valuation techniques that maximize the use of observable inputs such as yield curves.
+Valuation techniques include earnings multiples, discounted cash flow analysis, pricing models and other industry-accepted valuation methods.
+Oversight of valuation processes, controls, and results is provided by experienced and accredited finance professionals, independent from investment departments.
+This includes the use of third-party appraisers and external valuation experts in a risk-based manner to provide independent views on fair values. - 10.5 In instances where fair values are obtained directly from external investment managers, we regularly review the quality of our partners' valuation practices.